USEPA/PAU4Chem/README.md

 # PAU4Chem

+This Python codes build the PAU dataset for tracking and allocating the chemical flows in pollution abatement units (PAU).
+The folder [datasets](https://github.com/jodhernandezbe/PAU4Chem/tree/master/transform/datasets) contains the outputs of each framework step.

 # Requirements

 This code was written using Python 3.x, Anaconda 3, and operating system Ubuntu 18.04.
 The following Python libraries are required for running the code: